jsenv/core/docs/config/commonjs.md

 # Importing code written in CommonJS

 CommonJS module format rely on `module.exports` and `require`.
 It was invented by Node.js and is not standard JavaScript.
+Let's assume you want to import "file.js" written in CommonJS:

 _file.js_: